• Skip to primary navigation

 I've also used some marinated tofu for both texture, protein and as a flavour booster.

-For an extra spiced kick, I’ve marinated overnight one block of previously frozen tofu (a block of around 200 grams), carefully pressed and wrung dry in 2 tbsp of soy sauce, 1 tbsp of chili oil, 1/2 tbsp of five spice seasoning, 1/2 tbsp agave syrup, 2 cloves of grated garlic and 1 tsp of chili flakes.
+For an extra spiced kick, I've marinated overnight one block of previously frozen tofu (a block of around 200 grams), carefully pressed and wrung dry in 2 tablespoon of soy sauce, 1 tablespoon of chili oil, ½ tablespoon of five spice seasoning, ½ tablespoon agave syrup, 2 cloves of grated garlic and 1 teaspoon of chili flakes.

 Alternatively you can use your favourite store bought marinated tofu, another meat alternative or just leave it out.